9dots/9dots.io-pages/OqtrDDl.md

 ## Define
 Survival has been turned on in our server, meaning shelter is required.

+1. Turn[Survival Mode](http://www.wikihow.com/Play-Minecraft) on (directions listed under #2 of the wikilink).
-1. Students discuss with partners what the problem is and they should write a problem statement on their worksheet.
+2. Students discuss with partners what the problem is and they should write a problem statement on their worksheet.

 ## Ideate
 1. Students will use the dedicated space in the worksheet to begin to design their shelters.
 Students should draw in squares, since they will be using only cubes in the Minecraft world.